 Do you ever feel hydrated and relieved once you drink that glass of water?
 Well, we want to stay hydrated always.
 However, you might be constantly worried about whether you are drinking enough water or not.

-Whether you take it before or after a meal, whenever thirsty, or after an exercise session, it is important.
+It is essential whether you take it before or after a meal, whenever thirsty, or after an exercise session.
 What about the overall daily intake?
 Is there a specific amount?
 Please keep reading to find out more.

 The Benefits of Drinking Water